rpaschoal/ng-chat/README.md

 After importing it to your custom adapter implementation (EG: MyAdapter.ts), you must implement at least 3 methods which are abstract in the ChatAdapter base class which are:

 ```
-public abstract listFriends(): Observable<User[]>;
+public abstract listFriends(): Observable<ParticipantResponse[]>;

-public abstract getMessageHistory(userId: any): Observable<Message[]>;
+public abstract getMessageHistory(destinataryId: any): Observable<Message[]>;

 public abstract sendMessage(message: Message): void;
 ```
 These methods will be performed via the client integration.
-Apart from the client integration and actions, you must also instruct the adapter in how to receive push notifications from the server using the following methods:
+Apart from the client integration and actions, you must also instruct the adapter on how to receive push notifications from the server using the following methods:

 ```
-public onMessageReceived(user: User, message: Message): void
+public onMessageReceived(participant: IChatParticipant, message: Message): void
-public onFriendsListChanged(users: User[]): void
+public onFriendsListChanged(participantsResponse: ParticipantResponse[]): void
 ```

 __Please note there is no need to override the 2 methods above.
 You must call them within your adapter implementation just to notify the module that a message was received or that the friends list was updated.
 The second one could be ignored if you decide to use the "pollFriendsList" feature.__

-If in doubt, I've provided 2 adapter implementations in this repo that can be found in the following links:
+If in doubt, I've provided 2 adapter implementations in this repo that can be found at the following links:

 * [Offline Bot Adapter](https://github.com/rpaschoal/ng-chat/blob/master/demo/offline_bot/src/app/demo-adapter.ts)
 * [SignalR Adapter](https://github.com/rpaschoal/ng-chat/blob/master/demo/aspnetcore_signalr/angularApp/core/app.ngchat.signalr.adapter.ts)